svaarala/duktape/doc/debugger.rst

   values must be accepted.
 The plain integers map uniquely to IEEE doubles so there's no loss of information.
 Note that a negative zero must be represented as an IEEE double to preserve the sign.

+* Fast integers (fastint) are not distinguish from ordinary numbers in the debugger protocol.

+* Plain buffer values are represented explicitly, but buffer objects (Duktape.Buffer, Node.js Buffer, ArrayBuffer, DataView, and TypedArray views) are represented as objects.
+This means that their contents are not transmitted, only their heap pointer and a class number.

 Endianness
 ----------